Omata (electorate)

 Omata was a New Zealand electorate.
 It was located in Taranaki and based on the township of Omata.
 One of the original 24 electorates, it existed from 1853 to 1870.

 Population centres

 The Omata electorate was named after Omata in Taranaki, a locality just south-west of New Plymouth.
-The electorate's boundary was a straight line that started at the coast between Omata and New Plymouth, and it proceeded in a south-east direction to near where Patea is located.
+The electorate's boundary was a straight line that started at the coast between Omata and New Plymouth, and it proceeded in a south-east direction to near where Pātea is located.
 Population centres located in the electorate included Ōpunake, Manaia, Hāwera, and Eltham.
 In the 1870 electoral redistribution, the Omata electorate was abolished.
 The electorate's area was effectively increased towards the east (the easternmost boundary reached the Whanganui River), gaining a large area from the Grey and Bell electorate, and the name changed to after Mount Egmont, the original European name of Mount Taranaki.